harshbanthiya/Minishell/README.md

 ## Built-ins

-Usually single quotes, double quotes and Dollar Sign are special characters that can cause expansion of variables.
+Usually single quotes, double quotes and dollar sign are special characters that can cause expansion of variables.
 Hence we needed to be thorough that our parsing is capable to handling a random mix of these special characters.
 Following are the test cases of all the built-in functions we wrote.